KJWesthoff/work-day-scheduler/README.md

 ## Features
 The most of the page i built using JavaScript and jQuery with miminmal html.

-Tasks are saved in a list, including a timestamp the timestamp is used to avoid that duplicates are saved in the memory.
+Tasks are saved in a list of JSON linearized objects, including a timestamp.
+The timestamp is used to avoid that duplicates are saved in the memory.